 |UV-B (280-320 nm) - Vitamin D-Making Rays|

-Primary cause of sunburn and direct DNA damage.
+5% of UV rays - Delayed tanning, primary cause of sunburn and direct DNA damage causing skin cancer/premature aging.
 UV-B has both beneficial and harmful health effects / Partially absorbed by ozone layer

 UV-B only affects skin's epidermis (surface)layer